nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture-introduction.md

 </table>
 </div>

-Since Nuxeo 10.10, there are KeyValue store implementations for SQL backend.
+**Since Nuxeo 10.10**, there are KeyValue store implementations for SQL backend.
 We strongly recommend the usage of Kafka to have a highly reliable Bulk Service.
 <div class="table-scroll">
 <table class="hover">